kdoore/CS2335-Gitbook/gamedata-simple.md

     {
         totalScore += item.value;  // update totalScore by the value of this current item Debug.Log ("Adding item value to totalScore, totalScore =  " + totalScore);
-        checkResetHighScore ();  //should we update PlayerPrefs, is this the alltime high score?

     }
     // end Add()